No One Left Behind

 of the Army Casualty and Mortuary Affairs Operations Division, United States Army Human Resources Command.
 The Defense POW/MIA Accounting Agency (DPAA) is the agency that oversees the effort to account for all missing personnel.

-PCRB maintains case files for unaccounted-for Soldiers from World War II, Korea, and Vietnam.
-For statistics on the number of unaccounted-for Soldiers, click here.
+DPAA maintains case files for unaccounted-for Soldiers from World War II, Korea, and Vietnam.
 Profiles of unaccounted-for Soldiers may be found here.
-So far in 2017, more than 150 Soldiers have been accounted for and returned to their families.
+In 2017, there were approximately 275 Soldiers accounted for and returned to their families.
 You can see them here.

 Lori Cook-Folger, CG